life-itself/artearthtech.com/content/blog/outgoing-london-hub-member-alex-kennedy-reflects-on-his-six-months-in-the-hub.md

 I have begun to break down these concepts into symbols and areas in the hope of also framing my own work in similar ways so I can draw others as I have been drawn to Art/Earth/Tech. (example of this pictured below)

-I read rufus's book when I first moved into the hub.
+I read [Rufus's book](https://openrevolution.net) when I first moved into the hub.
 It really helped me to understand the framing on how our world is constructed, based off old rules unsuitable for the progression we know today.
 Its legal structures, its approach to ownership and how an almost lazy placement of this into a profoundly new landscape has become the root of so many issues we face today surrounding technology.

 A huge swath of what we know has only ever been added to from what came before.
 Even the keyboard I write this with has been designed based on the needs of a mechanic typewriter to avoid parts clashing together.